 Why is it going to take so long to complete the work?

 Due to the size of the tank and the construction of the facility, it is not feasible to replace the tank.
-An engineering firm is designing a new feed system for the plant.
-In addition, the Colorado Department of Public Health and Environment (CDPHE) must review all changes to the plant to ensure compliance with drinking water regulations.
-City staff are working with CDPHE to fast track review of our new fluoride feed system.
+An engineering firm had to design a full system replacement for the plant.
+The Colorado Department of Public Health and Environment (CDPHE) recently approved the system design to ensure compliance with drinking water regulations.

 Why do we have fluoride in our water?